bayespy/bayespy/INSTALL.rst

     pip install numpy --upgrade
     pip install scipy matplotlib --upgrade

 Note that this may take several minutes.
-You also need to install Cython, for instance, from PyPI:
+You also need to install Cython and h5py, for instance, from PyPI:

 .. code-block:: console

-    pip install cython
+    pip install cython h5py

 Installing BayesPy
 ------------------

+Before proceeding, make sure you have installed Cython, h5py and the latest versions of NumPy, Scipy and matplotlib for Python 3.2.
 After the system has been properly set up and the virtual environment is activated (if wanted), BayesPy can be installed from PyPI simply as

 .. code-block:: console